polyseam/cndi/README.md

 on the cluster.
 With CNDIv1 we focused on making it a breeze to deploy [Apache Airflow](https://github.com/apache/airflow) in Kubernetes.

-Lets see what that might look like now in cndi:
+Lets see how we accomplish this here in this new and improved CNDI:

 ```jsonc
 {